This is only a sampling of the illustrated editions of Black Beauty. I could have used twice as many.

 Like Toaspern, Lewis Jesse Bridgman (1857–1931) is so obscure that—wait for it—at time of ebook preparation he didn’t even have a wikipedia entry.
 He doesn’t seem to have been related to the marginally better-known George Bridgman.
 (George was born in Canada in 1865, while Lewis lived and died in Massachusetts.)

 Most illustrations are full-page grayscale plates; only the frontispiece (top of this page) is in color.
 There are also four line drawings, marking the beginning of each Part, and a smaller picture for the title page.
 For the ebook, I’ve shifted these drawings to the Table of Contents and main page respectively.

 The captions to the Bridgman plates include page numbers.
 I’ve retained these for completeness.
 Though they are not exactly the same as the pages in the edition used for the etext (Jarrold 19th), they are surprisingly close.

 When the money started rolling in, Jarrolds got John Beer (1853–1906) to illustrate the 5th edition of Black Beauty.
 Unfortunately I wasn’t able to find a downloadable copy of this edition, so instead here’s an approximation.
 Near Beer, let’s say.

-In the late 1890’s, Altemus of Philadelphia joined the growing list of American pirates by putting out their own edition “with fifty illustration”.
+In the late 1890’s, Altemus of Philadelphia joined the growing list of American pirates by putting out their own edition “with fifty illustrations”.
 Viewed side by side, the Altemus pictures bear a striking resemblance to John Beer’s designs.
 They’re not direct copies—nobody sneaked into the Jarrolds office to steal the plates or make photostats—but the derivation is obvious.

 As with Hovendon and Toaspern, the figure “fifty” is a slight exaggeration; I make it closer to forty-five.
 Chalk it up alongside “so many thousands as would always be called ten”.
 They are all line drawings: some printed inline, some as full-page captioned plates.